๐ŸŒ Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-๐Ÿ’ปโ˜• Digital Nomad Friendly Cafes + 4.3 -- 30 Few venues are specifically designed to accommodate laptop-based workers for long periods, often lacking sufficient power outlets and comfortable seating.
+๐Ÿ’ปโ˜• Digital Nomad Friendly Cafes + 4.3 -- 30 Few cafes with ample power outlets and comfortable seating; not specifically nomad-oriented.

 ๐ŸŒŸ QUALITY OF LIFE